barumau/pandunia/english/pandunia-english.md

 a sababe de - because
 a - by (at, in, on)
+a zay - presenty (currently, now)
+a zay den - today
 a ke - where
 a le - there
 a line - online